gphat/solicitor/README.md

 These are powerful features that, if implemented, can significantly reduce your time to resolution for production issues by avoiding the latency and complexity of deployments.

+*Note:* This library isn't meant to be configuration for your _entire_ application, as doing dynamic configuration is really hard. *This is for smaller, critical values that you can easily reason about being able to change at any time.&

 # Types